-Department of Public Works crews will begin fire hydrant flushing and maintenance procedures at various locations throughout the City Monday, September 17.
+Department of Public Works crews have begun fire hydrant flushing and maintenance procedures at various locations throughout the City.
 Flushing will be accomplished only during daylight hours.
 Please look for posted signs for hydrant flushing in your area.

 Petoskey community launches "Livable Petoskey."
 Preservation of natural resources, efforts to build the local economy, and management of climate variability impacts are all necessary to continue our region’s high quality of life.
 As part of the master plan update process, these issues will be discussed.